jdhollis/bastions-on-demand/README.md

 cd ..
 ```

 This is a global account setting, so you should only have to do it once.
-Note that destroying that module's resources with Terraform will remove the role, but [it will not reset the CloudWatch role setting for API Gateway](https://www.terraform.io/docs/providers/aws/r/api_gateway_account.html).
+Note that destroying the module's resources with Terraform will remove the role, but [it will not reset the CloudWatch role setting for API Gateway](https://www.terraform.io/docs/providers/aws/r/api_gateway_account.html).

 Now we're ready to create the service.